Nmouss/Car-Counter/README.md

 # NOTES
 This project is still under development.
-A few things that I want to accomplish.
+A few things that I want to accomplish:
 - Better optimization!
 In order for me to track the counting and speed I am actually using two videos (Im hiding one) which is using twice the processing power.
 I think my solution is multi-threading rather than having two objects.
 - I want to see if I can add my database to the cloud for safe storage rather than my disk.
 - I want to see if I can further customize my models accuracy by introducing some of my own dataset of cars in my area.
 This will be time consuming as I will have to annotate every picture like I did for my time-management project but if I have the time I will.